 While starting a business may have helped you escape the boredom, stress, or toxicity you experienced when you were employed, owning your own business is no cake-walk either.
 Especially when it comes to tax management.

 It doesn’t matter if you’re employed or self-employed.
 Everyone owes taxes to the government.
 As a small agency owner in the United States, do you understand what exactly that entails?
 If you’re unsure, then keep reading as we uncover and debunk the 15 most common small business tax myths

 Think Tank for Agency Owners and Freelancers to get questions answered and learn lots of helpful hints.

 Myth #1: Taxes are due annually.

-While the official preparation and filing of taxes is due by April 15 every year, self-employed individuals and business owners are required to make quarterly payments for both federal and state taxes.
+While the official preparation and filing of taxes is due by April 15 every year, self-employed individuals and agency owners are required to make quarterly payments for both federal and state taxes.